RPi-Distro/pi-gen/pi-gen.md

 The following process is followed to build images:

- * Loop through all of the stage directories in alphanumeric order
+ * Interate through all of the stage directories in alphanumeric order

- * Move on to the next directory if this stage directory contains a file called "SKIP"
+ * Bypass a stage directory if it contains a file called "SKIP"

  * Run the script ```prerun.sh``` which is generally just used to copy the build directory between stages.

- * In each stage directory loop through each subdirectory and then run each of the install scripts it contains, again in alphanumeric order.
-These need to be named with a two digit padded number at the beginning.
+ * In each stage directory iterate through each subdirectory and then run each of the install scripts it contains, again in alphanumeric order. **These need to be named with a two digit padded number at the beginning.**
    There are a number of different files and directories which can be used to control different parts of the build process: